kaishin/Verbena/README.md

 }

-// Get a UIImage from a UIView let image = UIImage.imageFromView(view)
+// Get a UIImage from a UIView let image = UIImage.image(from: view)
 ~~~

-The same methods can also be used on OS X.
+The same methods can also be used on OS X with `NSImage` instead.

 ### License

-Copyright 2013-2015 Reda Lemeden.
+Copyright 2013-2018 Reda Lemeden.
 BSD Licence.
 See LICENSE file for more info.